brettz9/find-es-resources/README.md

 ## Presently supported AST for detection

-Because we wish to avoid grabbing strings which are not file resources, we need to whitelist the locations where we can expect to find files.
+Because we wish to avoid grabbing strings which are not file resources, we need to whitelist the JavaScript structures where we can expect to find files (and we can't follow variables everywhere--literals are expected to be found at a predictable location).

 PRs are welcome (with tests) for other structures.

 - `fetch` (e.g., for polyglot usage, ala `node-fetch`) - Literals within an array *directly* supplied to a `map` call which returns the result of